 Faculty Advisor: Emily Cotter

-Eco-E students also have access to valuable mentorship and advice from the Eco-E Advisory Council, a group of business experts and successful entrepreneurs, throughout their studies and beyond, and critical financial support from the Eco-E Builder’s Society.
+Students developing business models for new environmental ventures have access to valuable mentorship and advice from the Eco-E Advisory Council, a group of business experts and successful entrepreneurs, throughout their studies and beyond.
 Philanthropic support benefits program management and lecturer salaries, hosting of visiting lecturers, student fellowship opportunities, and the launch of project start-ups.

 Environmental Law Program

 Recognized by alumni as some of the most valuable courses for their professional careers, the Bren School’s environmental law program is a vital part of our interdisciplinary approach to environmental problem-solving.
 These classes provide students with critical analytic skills required to read, interpret, and apply statues and regulations.
 Philanthropic support benefits this program’s rigorous curriculum, including hosting guest lecturers who bring specialized expertise in water, land use, and other key areas.
 In fact, graduates of the Bren School receive more exposure to environmental law than most law school students.

 A signature of the Master of Environmental Science and Management program, Master’s Group Projects provide a unique opportunity for students to gain unparalleled experience performing professional-level work, while applying their technical expertise to real-world challenges.
 Teams of 3-5 with a Bren faculty advisor and external advisors tackle specific problems posed by a client organization, and share their meaningful recommendations at this public presentation.
 Philanthropic support benefits research and travel expenses, publication costs, internship opportunities, and more.

 Reach out to the Bren School and make an impact today.